x-atlas-consortia/data-submission-guide/DSGIntro.md

 [Use this tool to track your team's progress in the data submission/data ingest process.]: #

-• Use the Table of Contents below to jump to a section of interest. <br>
+• Use the _Table of Contents_ to jump to a section of interest. <br>
-• Use the key combination Ctrl + F  to search for a term or topic within this page.
+• Use the key combination **Ctrl + F** to search for a term or topic within this page.